Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 4.1.
 Maven Dependency

-Practically, we have to define a custom type for JSONB conversion.
-However, we don’t have to reinvent the wheel because of an existing library Hypersistence Utilities.
+In short, we need a custom type for JSONB conversion.
+Fortunately, we can rely on an existing library named Hypersistence Utilities.

 Hypersistence Utilities is a general-purpose utility library for Hibernate.
-One of its features is having the definitions of JSON column type mapping for different databases such as PostgreSQL and Oracle.
-Thus, we can simply include this additional dependency in the pom.xml:
+One of its features is the definition of JSON column type mapping for different databases such as PostgreSQL and Oracle.
+Thus, we can include this additional dependency in the pom.xml:

 <dependency>